A duality for Moore groups: Introduction

 \section{Introduction}

-This paper contributes to the problem of duality of locally compact and quantum groups.
+This paper contributes to the problem of duality of locally compact groups.
 For history and background of this question, we refer to monographs \cite{enock} and \cite{hajac}.

-It is known that one of the problems of the theories of Kac algebras and locally compact quantum groups is that one has to require axiomatically the existence of invariant weights, which are analogues of the Haar measure of a group.
+It is known that in the theories of Kac algebras and of locally compact quantum groups, one has to require axiomatically the existence of invariant weights, which are analogues of the Haar measure of a group.
 This need is due to the very definition of the duality functor, which utilizes a distinguished {\it regular} representation of a Kac algebra or of a locally compact quantum group.

+It would be desirable to have a category with a duality functor that does not involve the Haar measure/weight.
+While this task is quite far from the solution in the general case, in particular cases one can construct dualities which behave very well.

+The basic example is of course the category of Abelian locally compact groups and the Pontryagin duality for them.
+Another simple case is that of finite groups and their function algebras with pointwise multiplication and with convolution, regarded as finite-dimensional Hopf algebras.

-In this paper we suggest a duality functor, valid for a certain subclass of locally compact groups, which does not involve any analogues of the Haar measure.
+In this paper we suggest a ``continuous non-Abelian'' example of a duality functor, independent of the Haar measure.
+It acts on a category which includes all Abelian and compact locally compact groups, and preserves the Pontryagin duality for the Abelian case.
 This approach is inspired by a recent work by Akbarov \cite{akb-hopf} who constructs a duality for complex Lie groups with algebraic component of identity.

-In our approach, the main objects are pro-\cst-algebras (called also locally \cst-algebras), that is, inverse, or projective, limits of \cst-algebras.
-Endowed with a kind of Hopf structure, they are called Hopf pro-\cst-algebras (see section \ref{section-hopf}).
-For any topological algebra $A$ with involution, there is the smallest pro-\cst-algebra containing $A$; it is called the \cst-envelope $A^\Diamond$ of $A$ (see section \ref{section-envelopes}).
+The objects of our category are pro-\cst-algebras (called also locally \cst-algebras), that is, inverse, or projective, limits of \cst-algebras.
+For any topological algebra $A$ with involution, there is a universal pro-\cst-algebra containing $A$; it is called the \cst-envelope $A^\Diamond$ of $A$ (see section \ref{section-envelopes}).

+We consider a subclass of pro-\cst-algebras which have a structure of a Hopf algebra with involution with respect to a topological tensor product $\odot$.
+For rather wide class of topological vector spaces, this is the same as injective tensor product, see further details in section \ref{section-Moore}.
+These Hopf algebras are called $\odot$-Hopf *-algebras.